addu390/addu390.github.io/_posts/2026-02-21-flink-internals.md

 <p>The state backends described above are the storage engines.
 What gets stored in them broadly falls into two categories.</p>

 <h3>3.2.1.
 Keyed State</h3>
 <p>Keyed State is partitioned by key.
 In the example job, the <code>keyBy(...)</code> before the window means each window subtask only processes events for its assigned keys.
 The window operator internally uses keyed state to buffer incoming events until the window fires.
-That buffer is a <code>ListState</code> scoped to each key, stored in whichever state backend is configured.</p>
+In `MyJob` that buffer is a <code>ListState</code> scoped to each key, stored in whichever state backend is configured.</p>

 <img class="center-image-0 center-image-90" src="./assets/posts/flink/flink-state.svg">